Nicolelir/Quiz/README.md

 ### The Rules

 1. Open the website and view the game title.
-I will displayed two buttons: "How to" and "play".
+It will displayed two buttons: "How to" and "play".
+2. In the play section (choose a mode), you'll find 3 buttons for Normal, Lightning and Difficult.
-2. In the game section, you'll find buttons for Rock, Paper, Scissors, Spock, and Lizard.
+3. In the game section (any mode you choose) you'll find buttons for Rock, Paper, Scissors, Spock, and Lizard.
-3. Click on one of the buttons to select your move.
+4. Click on one of the buttons to select your move.
 The computer will automatically make its move.

 The rules are:
 - Scissors cuts paper